Secret of the Silver Blades

 Secret of the Silver Blades is the third in a four-part series of Forgotten Realms Dungeons & Dragons "Gold Box" adventure role-playing video games.
-The game was released in 1990.
+The game was published in 1990 by Strategic Simulations.

 The story is a continuation of the events of Curse of the Azure Bonds.
 In this game, a small mining town is being threatened by monsters who were released from a glacial prison.
 The monsters are led by the evil Eldamar, who had been interred in the glacier by his twin brother Oswulf and a group known as the Silver Blades.